THE

 After LSD

-DR RICHARD ALPERT - BABA RAM DASS
+DR RICHARD ALPERT - THE DISCIPLE

 A brilliant psychologist and seeker at heart, Dick brings an unrequited love to Leary.
 He's his right-hand man until Hollingshead shows up.